bamanzi/dotemacs-py/elisp/anaconda-mode.rst

 ElDoc
 `````

-``anaconda-mode`` provide document function to ``eldoc-mode``.
+``anaconda-eldoc-mode`` provide document function to ``eldoc-mode``.
 All
-you need is enable ``eldoc-mode`` in addition to previous setup.
+you need is to enable ``anaconda-eldoc-mode`` in addition to the previous setup.

 .. code:: lisp

-    (add-hook 'python-mode-hook 'eldoc-mode)
+    (add-hook 'python-mode-hook 'anaconda-eldoc-mode)

 Usage
 -----

-To start completion press ``C-M-i``.
-This is standard emacs binding
+To start a completion press ``C-M-i``.
+This is the standard emacs binding
 for ``complete-at-point`` function.
 You can use company-mode_ with
 company-anaconda_ backend to get more intelligent ui.
 Or
-auto-complete-mode_ with ac-anaconda_ as last try.
+auto-complete-mode_ with ac-anaconda_ as a last try.

 Interactive commands
 ````````````````````

-Here are interactive commands available with anaconda-mode
+Here is a list of interactive commands available with anaconda-mode

 ==========  ==============================
 Keybinding  Description